jonathanrevell/rabbit-hutch/README.md

                 controls.nack({ requeueWithDelay: 100 });
             })
         });

+If you requeue, normally the queue will use the data object it passed in to you to pass back to the queue.

 If you are building a service or program which (1) does not need to listen to any queues, and, (2) only occasionally needs to send messages to Rabbit, you should use the briefConnect method